Best Wood Used for a Pizza Oven

 Hardwoods Rule

 For pizza ovens, hardwoods are king.
-Ash, maple, cherry, apple, and oak are all ideal hardwoods to use in your oven because they all burn hot, last a long time, and will infuse some delicious smoky or fruity flavors and fragrances into your pizza.
+Ash, maple, cherry, apple, and oak are among the best cooking wood to use in your oven because they all burn hot, last a long time, and will infuse some delicious smoky or fruity flavors and fragrances into your pizza.

-However, you want to make sure your wood isn’t too moist or too dry.
+However, you want to make sure your hardwood isn’t too moist or too dry.
 This depends on where you got it from.
 Having a friend with extra wood can be a beautiful thing, but in order for it to work in your pizza oven, the wood needs to have been harvested in the winter when smoke-causing sap hasn’t yet moved up from the roots.
+So how can you be sure your hardwood is suitable for cooking?

 Storing Your Wood